pblaas/cloudinit_generator/README.md

 ### Generate

-Run the create_coudinit.sh to generate the cloud init yaml files.
+Run the create_cloudinit.sh to generate the cloud init yaml files.

 ### Deploy